ludovicchabant/PieCrust2/docs/docs/30_admin-panel/02_deploying-the-panel.md

 The PieCrust administration panel supports the [Micropub][] protocol, so applications like [Micro.blog][mb] can be used to create new blog posts.

-This however requires you to specify ways to authenticate yourself as the owner of your website.
-Thankfully, this is done quite easily with the [IndieAuth][]
+### HTML Markup

-protocol:
+First you need to specify ways to authenticate yourself as the owner of your website.
+Thankfully, this is done quite easily with the [IndieAuth][] protocol:

 * Add some markup to your website's `<head>` section so that you point to, say, your Twitter profile with a `rel="me"` attribute.
+Then make sure your Twitter profile has a link back to your website.

 * Add some authorization endpoints that handle all the security handshaking stuff.